 I’m motivated by: I have always been a firm believer than failure and rejection are the best motivational factors.
 It is important to remember that failure isn’t fatal, and the only real loss is not learning from times when success wasn’t obtained.

 Is there a personal connection that made you pick your personal platform?
-Operation SOS: Save Our Servicemen is inspired by my father.
-He fought in 3 combat terms and finally returned home 90% disabled in 2007.
+Yes.
+My father fought in 3 combat terms and finally returned home 90% disabled in 2007.
 I was always puzzled by this as a child because I saw no physical disabilities.
 I later learned that my dad was “shell shocked” and had developed severe Post-traumatic stress disorder due to the events he witnessed during war.
-This caused many problems as I have grown through life, including a divorce, being raised in a single parent home, and separation from my father as he endured therapy and mental rehabilitation to a condition that has not seen much improvement.
+This caused many problems as I have grown through life, including separation from my father as he endured therapy and rehabilitation for his war wounds, as well as a condition that has not seen much improvement.
 As I reflect the severity of our situation, I understand that the most important but most absent factor was support and education about PTSD, one of the most common war injuries to date.